Ortus-Solutions/docker-commandbox/contentbox/README.md

 docker pull ortussolutions/contentbox
 ```

-The image is packaged with a self-contained "express" version, which uses an in-memory [H2 database engine](http://www.h2database.com/html/main.html).
+The image is packaged with a self-contained **express** version, which uses an in-memory [H2 database engine](http://www.h2database.com/html/main.html).
 To stand up an image for testing purposes, using an unconfigured express edition, simply run:

 ```bash
 docker run -p 8080:8080 \